Policies and Procedures

 What is the difference between percale and sateen?

 Not to be confused with “satin,” sateen is simply a different way of weaving a material.
 Whereas percale weaves “over-under” for every single thread, a sateen weave skips over a couple threads at a time to give it a smoother, silkier feel.
-As a result, percales are generally more crisp and tailored, like fine hotel sheeting….
-And sateen has a more relaxed feel, beautiful drape, and helps retain a little heat.
+As a result, percales are generally more crisp and tailored feeling, like fine hotel sheeting.
+Sateen has a more relaxed feel, beautiful drape, and helps retain a little heat.

 Can I get a swatch of fabric before ordering?

+Absolutely!
 We have access to many different fabrics for sampling.
-If we have one available for the item that interests you, we are more than happy to have you examine it so that you feel confident in your purchase.
-Please contact us to request a sample.
-If we cannot make a cutting for you, most fabrics are available for check out with a valid credit card, and must be returned within the time frame discussed with your sales representative.
+If there is a product you are interested in simply contact us to request a sample.
+If we cannot make a cutting for you, most fabrics are available for check out with a valid credit card.
+All samples must be returned within the time frame discussed with your sales representative.

 I can’t get my discount code to work.
 What do I do?

 First, make sure the items in your shopping bag are eligible for the promotional offer.
 Second, there is a place in checkout to enter the code, and it will not apply until you move to the next step.
-If it still doesn’t work, please call during business hours or send an email anytime so we can look out for your order.
-Go ahead and place it, because all orders are reviewed before your card is charged, so we can make sure you are only charged for the correct amount.
+If it still doesn’t work, go ahead, and place the order and send us a follow up email or give us a call.
+All orders are reviewed before your card is charged, so we can make sure you are only charged for the correct amount.

 Can I have my order gift-wrapped?